naimkatiman/Llama-3.1-8B-Free-Version/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## I made additional step on the proces to set up the environment in docker containerization and later deploy it on OpenWebUi and access Ollama from Your Phone using NGROK
+## I made additional step on the proces to set up the environment in docker containerization and later deploy it on OpenWebUi and access Ollama from any device using NGROK

 ![Docker Containerization Screenshot](Screenshot3.png)